 Employment: Employees of more than 180 Select Employee Groups (including many federal government agencies and colleges/universities) are eligible to join.

-Relationship: Immediate family members or household members of existing Credit Union of Denver are membership-eligible.
-Immediate family includes spouse, children, sibling, parent, grandparent, grandchildren, including step and adoptive relations.
+Relationship: Immediate family members or household members of existing CUD are membership-eligible.
+Immediate family is defined as spouse, children, sibling, parent, grandparent, grandchildren, including step and adoptive relations.

 A minimum deposit of $5 is required to open a Credit Union